Utopia (2014 American TV series)

 Utopia is a reality series that premiered on Fox on September 7, 2014.
-Based on the original Dutch series of the same name and created by John de Mol, the series follows a group of people who attempt to maintain a society in a remote area.
+Based on the original Dutch series of the same name and created by John de Mol Jr., the series follows a group of people who attempt to maintain a society in a remote area.
 Conrad Green was its executive producer.
 Originally scheduled for two nights per week, Tuesday and Friday, on October 2, 2014, Fox announced that Utopia was pulled from Tuesday nights, and would air only on Friday nights.
 On November 2, 2014, the show was cancelled after airing weeks of what was promoted as a year-long project.
 It is estimated that Fox paid $50 million to develop the show.

 Premise

 The series follows a cast of 15 men and women who were placed in isolation and filmed twenty-four hours a day for a planned one year.
 The cast was to create their own society and figure out how to survive.
 The series was initially shown twice a week, with online streaming 24/7 with 129 hidden and unhidden cameras all over the Utopia compound.
 The live streams began on August 29, 2014, the day when the 15 pioneers entered Utopia.
 Over 5,000 people auditioned for the series.
 Every month, three pioneers were nominated for elimination—to be sent back to their everyday lives.
 The live-streamers were able to decide which new pioneers got their chance to join the cast.